One of the questions we get asked the most here at Prim & Prep is how to grow a thick, attractive beard.

 Now we would never tell anyone what to do with their beard or that it doesn’t look great.

-It’s your beard, if you like it, then we like it.
+Well, it’s your beard and your hair, if you like it, then we like it.

 It really does seem though that the fashion right now does seem to be more for straight beards.